leros/Self-Driving-Car-Vehicle-Detection/README.md

 [video2]: ./project_video_car_lane_detected.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-### All codes are in vehicle_detection.ipynb.
+Note: All codes are in `vehicle_detection.ipynb`.

 ---